milnera92/milnera92/README.md

 ### Hi there, I'm Andy 👋

+Graduate of Concordia University's Full Stack Web Development program with experience in the MERN stack (MongoDB, Express.js, React, Node.js) and a strong understanding of the web development process.
+Proven ability to learn quickly and adapt to new technologies.
+Strong background in tech support, software development, and team management.

 - 🔭 I’m currently working on Nailing my Portfolio
 - 🌱 I’m currently learning Typesctipt / Java and a bit of C#/.Net